Lactation cookies and no-bake energy bites made with oats and flaxseed, styled with a warm drink for breastfeeding milk supply support.

 When to seek help with supply

-Recipes are lovely, but they are not a substitute for proper support if something feels wrong.
-Reach out to a professional if your baby is not gaining weight as expected, is having fewer wet nappies than usual, seems unsettled at the breast, or if feeding is consistently painful.
+Recipes are lovely, but they are not a substitute for real support if something feels wrong, and I say that as someone who needed that support badly.
+Reach out to a professional if your baby is not gaining weight as expected, is having fewer wet diapers than usual, seems unsettled at the breast, or if feeding is consistently painful.
 A good latch and frequent, effective feeding will do more for your supply than any cookie.
-For more on that, see our guide to getting a good breastfeeding latch, and if you are expressing, our roundup of the best breast pumps.
-Support is also available from your health visitor, your hospital’s lactation team, La Leche League, and the National Breastfeeding Helpline (UK: 0300 100 0212).
+For more on that, see our guide to getting a good breastfeeding latch, and if you are pumping, our roundup of the best breast pumps.
+The single best call I made was booking a lactation consultant (an IBCLC), and help is also available from your pediatrician, your hospital’s lactation team, La Leche League, and the Office on Women’s Health National Breastfeeding Helpline (1-800-994-9662).

 Medical disclaimer: This article is for general educational purposes only and is not medical advice.
 Foods alone will not fix a genuine low supply.
-Always speak with a qualified healthcare professional, such as your midwife, health visitor, lactation consultant, or doctor, about your milk supply, your baby’s weight gain, or any health concern.
+Always speak with a qualified healthcare professional, such as your doctor, pediatrician, or a lactation consultant, about your milk supply, your baby’s weight gain, or any health concern.

 Sources